Wcubed/asset_explorer/readme.md

     - [x] Cache the thumbnails on disk, by saving them with the hash of the asset path.
 - [x] Drop the full image from memory again if we don't need it.
 Otherwise we will fill quite a bit of ram.
 - [x] Allow for clearing the thumbnail cache.
+- [x] Auto-complete tag input with known tags.

 # Whishlist
+- [ ] Filter images by size?
+- [ ] Allow dragging the image to copy it to for example a file input of another application (QDrag?)
 - [ ] Show asset directories and their subdirectories in a tree view?
+- [ ] Allow renaming assets from both the details view, and the asset list (the table view).
 - Add colors to certain tags?
 So that assets get an outline with that color?
 Might be difficult with how the tags are saved now.
   Could work if the tags are also saved in the config.json. but then you should be able to put the config.json somewhere other than the appdata directory, for cross-platform and backup functionality.
 - Allow saving the "config.json" somewhere else.
 Maybe by using a "look here" setting in the appdata config?
   Or simply simlink :P.
 - Add built-in tags, like: "transparent-background"
-- Auto-complete tag input with known tags.
 - Detect images with transparent backgrounds, and system-tag them accordingly (built-in tags)?
 How to do this reliably and quickly?
 - General robustnes (file not found, config key not found, and such.)
 - Make it clear that removing a pack, will not actually remove the "asset_pack.json" and therefore it's settings will